-To begin with, locating suitable lumber for your first projects is not an easy task when you are not sure what type of wood to look for.
+To begin with, locating suitable wood for your first projects is not an easy task when you are not sure what type of wood to look for.
 Then, there are so many other aspects to woodworking that you may not be aware of as a novice woodworker.

 In this post, we cover some of the best wood for novice woodworkers that will help you to get started in your initial woodworking projects.
-However, before we go into the different types of wood that you can get, here are a few tips that will help you set out on the right foot:

 Tips for Novice Woodworkers

 Avoid Being Too Ambitious

 When you first start out, it’s better to choose projects which seem the most feasible.
 If you undertake projects which are likely to be a bit complicated, you stand to become overwhelmed.
 It could lead to disappointing results, and hence you would get discouraged.

 There is a lot to learn about wood, and some of the most experienced woodworkers will admit that they are still learning.
 No one was born knowing everything.
 Hence, you have to start somewhere.
 Start learning a bit about wood day by day.
 You will find this knowledge useful from the very beginning.